paulegradie/SeqPyPlot/README.md

  >$ python SeqPyPlot.py -t e12,e13,e14,e15 -o Dev_genes -c Control,Mutant genelist.txt plotter_data.txt

-Output will be a folder named "Dev_genes" with files containing plot with a maximum of six plots per file.
+Output in this case will be a folder named "Dev_genes" with files containing plot with a maximum of six plots per file.

 ## Full usage